Blood sports for all

-Chamois were first introduced in 1907 at Aoraki/Mt Cook – a gift from Emperor Franz Josef of Austria.
+Chamois were first introduced in 1907 at Aoraki/Mt Cook – a gift from Emperor Franz Josef of Austria-Hungary.
 They are now found throughout the Southern Alps.

 Moose were liberated in the Hokitika River valley in 1900, and in Dusky Sound in 1907.
 The Dusky Sound population became established, and a few were shot.
 They have probably become extinct in New Zealand, although a few may survive in Fiordland.
 Moose probably could not compete with red deer.

-Pigs were first introduced to New Zealand by the French explorer Jean François Marie de Surville in 1769, but the fate of the early pigs is not known.
+Pigs were first introduced to New Zealand by the French explorer Jean François Marie de Surville in 1769.
+The fate of these early pigs is not known.